Physical Determination of the Action

-Despite the ambiguity (if velocity dependence is attributed to mass or force) the quantification rests on reliable basic measurements for inertial mass.
-Dating back to Euler \cite{Euler Anleitung} and popularized by Mach \cite{Mach - Mechanik in ihrer Entwicklung} inertial mass could be specified from colliding two objects $\mathcal{A}$ and $\mathcal{B}$
+\begin{flushleft} Pr\"asident der Humboldt-Universit\"at zu Berlin: \ Despite the ambiguity (if velocity dependence is attributed to mass or force) the quantification rests on reliable basic measurements for inertial mass.
+Dating back to Euler \cite{Euler Anleitung} and popularized by Mach \cite{Mach - Mechanik in ihrer Entwicklung} one can specify the inertial mass from colliding two objects $\mathcal{A}$, $\mathcal{B}$